Pradumnasaraf/open-source-with-pradumna/pages/How-to/guide/assigning-issue.md

 #### Step 2

-When the new issue page opens, you can write a title describing the issue.
-You could also attach files to show these issues clearly.</p>
 Click on the "New Issue" button.
 When the new blank issue creation section pops up, add a title pertaining to what your issue is.

 NOTE: For some projects, there would be specific issue templates that pop up, such as a "Bug report" or "Feature request".
 If such an option exists, you can click on the kind of issue you have, or you can create a blank issue if the type of issue you have isn't available.

-**Assigning** someone to work on the identified issue can be done using the assignees button on the left panel. </p>
 ![step 2 OS](https://user-images.githubusercontent.com/42191857/193366587-654b4299-3fd0-4f85-a41d-d6bb22b9cf97.jpg)

 #### Step 3

-You can have up to 10 people assigned on an issue.
 In the comment section, write about your issue and what needs to be solved.
 Add necessary files to show the issues more clearly.

 ![step 3 OS](https://user-images.githubusercontent.com/42191857/193366979-3acf63cb-0da8-4c68-ac08-0eaa77074d3d.jpg)